Light

 Health performance in Light is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Light faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 49% of the total population (around 5,215 people), compared to the national average of 55.3%.
+The rate of private health cover is relatively low at approximately 49% of the total population, which consists of around 5,244 people.

 Frequently Asked Questions - Health